cvzi/flag/docs/index.rst

     print(my_flags.flagize("A invalid flag :XT:"))  # :XT: is kept, as it is not supported

-    my_flags.flag("XY")  # TRaise an error, because XY is not a valid country code
+    my_flags.flag("XY")  # Raises an error, because XY is not a valid country code

     # Add the custom code XT, which is used for the Texas flag by WhatsApp
     # And also the standard code US-TX which is understood by WhatsApp (but not generated)